MadDeCoDeR/Classic-RBDOOM-3-BFG/README.txt

 	4) GETTING THE SOURCE CODE

-	5) COMPILING ON WIN32 WITH VISUAL C++ 2013 EXPRESS EDITION
+	5) COMPILING ON WIN32 WITH VISUAL C++ 2013 EXPRESS EDITION OR NEWER VERSIONS

 	6) COMPILING ON GNU/LINUX